hackolade/fetch/README.md

 :white_check_mark: **Linux**: this case is covered by the automated tests.

-:white_check_mark: **MacOS**: follow the instructions below.
+:white_check_mark: **MacOS**, :white_check_mark: **Windows**: follow the instructions below.

 1. Start the server with `npm run docker:server`.
 1. Start the application with `npm run test:app:direct`.
 It should render all connections with a green background.

-:white_check_mark: **Windows**: follow the instructions below.

-1. Start the server with `npm run docker:server`.
-1. Start the application with `npm run test:app:direct`.
-It should render all connections with a green background.

 ## Test integration with OS settings

-The test cases that are described in this section cover the integration with the OS trust store (for self-signed-certificates) and network settings (for proxies).
+The test cases that are described in this section cover the integration with the OS trust store (for validating self-signed-certificates) and network settings (for detecting proxies).

 ### [OS] Test connection involving a self-signed certificate